-Microsoft has begun probing its security partner network to find out who, if anyone, leaked exploit code pertaining to the Remote Desktop Protocol (RDP) vulnerability patched last week.
+Microsoft has begun probing its own security partner network to find out who, if anyone, leaked exploit code used in the Remote Desktop Protocol (RDP) vulnerability patched this week.

-A perfect replica of a custom packet was discovered on a Chinese hacker forum this month, after it was circulated to a series of trusted security companies under the Microsoft Active Protections Program (MAPP) .
+Redmond has sufficient cause for concern: A perfect replica of a custom packet had turned up on a Chinese hacker forum after it was circulated to a series of trusted security companies under the Microsoft Active Protections Program (MAPP) .

-The Chinese replica contained some debugging strings like 'MSRC11678' that Auriemma said was a "clear reference" to the Microsoft Security Response Center.
+The Chinese PoC contained some debugging strings like 'MSRC11678' that Auriemma said was a "clear reference" to the Microsoft Security Response Center.

-Auriemma said the packet was unique not least because the packet was captured during a quick RDP session and modified by hand, and also because:
+Auriemma said the packet was unique not least because the packet was captured during a quick RDP session and modified by hand, and also because the: